-There are no restrictions placed on the internal auditors in conducting their audit exercises.
+There are no restrictions placed on the internal auditor in conducting their audit exercises.

-7.2 External Auditors
+7.2 External Auditor

-The Audit Committee of MCB Group Limited ("Audit Committee MCBG") recommends the appointment of External Auditors for all the subsidiaries of MCB Group including MCB Microfinance Ltd on a yearly basis, after having reviewed the Audit Plan presented by the External Auditors.
+The Audit Committee of MCB Group Limited ("Audit Committee MCBG") recommends the appointment of External Auditor for all the subsidiaries of MCB Group including MCB Microfinance Ltd on a yearly basis, after having reviewed the Audit Plan presented by the External Auditor.

-The Audit Committee of MCB Microfinance Ltd has evaluated the performance of the External Auditors and reviewed their integrity, independence and objectivity by:
+The Audit Committee of MCB Microfinance Ltd discusses policies, judgements and estimates with the External Auditor and has evaluated the latter's performance and reviewed their integrity, independence and objectivity by:

-- Confirming that the External Auditors were independent from the Company - Considering whether the relationships that may exist between the Company and the External Auditors impair the latter's judgement
+- Confirming that the External Auditor was independent from the Company - Considering whether the relationships that may exist between the Company and the External Auditor impair the latter's judgement

-The Board would recommend the appointment of the External Auditors to the shareholders in the Annual Meeting for approval by way of an ordinary resolution.
+The Board would recommend the appointment of the External Auditor to the shareholder in the Annual Meeting for approval by way of an ordinary resolution.

-BDO & Co has held office as auditors of the Company since 2016.
+BDO & Co has held office as auditor of the Company since 2016.

-7.3 Auditors' Fees
+7.3 Auditor's Fee

-The fees payable to the auditors, for audit and other services for the last 2 years were:
+The fees payable to the auditor (exclusive of VAT), for audit and other services, for the last 2 years were:

-2020 2019

-Rs.
-Rs.

-Audit fees - BDO & Co: 168,000 163,800
+2021 Rs.
+2020 Ps Audit fees - BDO & Co: 231,000 168,000

-The auditors did not receive any fees for other services.
+The auditor did not receive any fees for other services.